C-Birdwell/itunes-react-demo/readme.md

-# React Enviroment
+# iTunes React Deom

 # Description

-Custom React enviroment that includes node-server, SaSS support, Redux, Jest, live browser detection, and formatting support.
+Small demo for searching the iTunes api and saving items in localStorage tokens.
+The project includes React, Redux, Axios,

 # Setup